Abdulahadahmadi/crud-app/brain storming of project/general functionality.md

 6. filter age of users in select tag and sort.
 7. provide badgs for search and filter.
 8. show values of search and age filter in url.

+1. user register form:
+* user have to fill name, email, age, address, gender in form
+* a submit button saves user data in local storage.
+*